UC-Davis-molecular-computing/scadnano/README.md

 The menu layout is currently hacky and will [change to something more elegant in the future](https://github.com/UC-Davis-molecular-computing/scadnano/issues/63).

 * **Export DNA:**
   Exports a file containing DNA sequences.
 A few defaults are available, but it is not very configurable.
 For more advanced control, the Python scripting package can be used to customize how DNA sequences are exported.

 * **Save:**
   Saves the current design in a .dna file.
 This is the same format output by (and readable by) the [Python scripting package](https://github.com/UC-Davis-molecular-computing/scadnano-python-package).

 * **Load:**
   Loads a .dna file.
 Note that due to browser security restrictions on accessing the local file system, it is not possible for a changed design to be automatically loaded.
 This precludes the possibility of repeatedly re-running a local Python script and seeing the changed design immediately re-loaded in the browser; the Load button must be clicked and a local file selected whenever you wish to re-load the file.

 * **show DNA:**
   Shows any DNA sequences that have been assigned to the strands.
 For large designs (e.g., DNA origami using a > 7000-base scaffold), it can take a long time to render the DNA and slow down panning and zooming.
 Thus, it is recommended to uncheck this option most of the time unless actually inspecting the DNA sequences.
 Hopefully implementing [this feature request](https://github.com/UC-Davis-molecular-computing/scadnano/issues/30) will reduce the rendering time.

 * **show mismatches:**
   Shows DNA base pair mismatches.
 When assigning DNA sequences, the default is to assign a specified DNA sequence to one strand and to automatically assign the complement to any strands bound to it, which would result in no mismatches.
 However, using the Python scripting library (and this will be supported in the future in the web interface) it is possible to manually assign DNA sequences independently to strands without automatically assigning the complement to bound strands.
 This allows intentional mismatches to be placed in the design.

+* **Inline insertions/deletions:**
+  The "Inline I/D" button "inlines" insertions and deletions in the following way.
+  Insertions and deletions are removed, and their substrands have their lengths altered.
+  Also, major tick marks on the helices will be shifted to preserve their adjacency to bases already present.
+  For example, if there are major tick marks at 0, 8, 18, 24, and a deletion between 0 and 8, then the substrand is shorted by 1, and the tick marks become 0, 7, 15, 23, and the helix’s maximum offset is shrunk by 1.

+  We assume that a major tick mark appears just to the LEFT of the offset it encodes, e.g., with minimum offset set, a major tick mark at offset 0 is the leftmost tick mark that could appear.

 * **grid:**
   The grid type can be changed to square, hex, honeycomb, or none.

   [TODO explain more what this means]

 ## Edit modes